It’s no surprise, really, to find that young people are politically apathetic — In Israel or anywhere else.

 Suddenly the “complaining police” show up and give the couple a ticket.

 The slogan: “Not voting?
 Don’t bitch!”

-And they suggest that far-right — not left-leaning parties — are gaining ground.
+Polls suggest that far-right parties — not left-leaning ones — are building momentum.